sebamarynissen/sc4/README.md

 Run sc4 [command] --help to view all options for the individual commands.

 Options:
-  -V, --version                              output the version number -h, --help                                 display help for command
+  -V, --version  output the version number
+  -h, --help     display help for command

 Commands:
-  historical [options] <city>                Make buildings within the given city historical growify [options] <city>                   Convert plopped buildings into functional growables create-submenu-patch [options] [files...]
-Adds all specified lots to the given menu using the Exemplar Patching method create-new-submenu [options] <icon>        Generates a new submenu button pipes <city>                               Create the optimal pipe layout in the given city plop-all [options] <city> [patterns...]
-Plops all lots that match the patterns in the city.
-DO NOT use this on established cities! track [options] [patterns...]
-Finds all dependencies for the files that match the given patterns tileset [options] [dir]                    Set the tilesets for all buildings in the given directory backup [options]                           Backup a region or your entire plugins folder dump <city>                                Give a human-readable representation of all lots in the city refs [options] <city>                      Finds internal memory references within a city pointer <city> <pointer>                   Finds the subfile entery addressed by the given pointer tracts [options] <city>                    Changes the active tilesets in the given city config                                     Allows modifying the config file.
-Be careful with this if you don't know what you're doing!
+  city           Modify savegames.
+Run sc4 city to view all available commands submenu        Manage submenus.
+Run sc4 submenu to list available commands plugins        Manage plugins.
+Run sc4 plugins to list available commands misc           Contains various commands that are experimental and not officially supported.
+Be very careful when using them! config         Manage sc4 configuration.
+Run sc4 config to list available commands
 ```

 You can run `sc4 [command] --help` to get an overview of the options for every command.
-For example, if you run `sc4 growify --help` you'll see
+For example, if you run `sc4 city growify --help` you'll see
 ```
-Usage: sc4 growify [options] <city>
+Usage: sc4 city growify [options] <city>

 Convert plopped buildings into functional growables